-Service as a Key Audit Partner in respect of an Audit Engagement is cumulative for the purposes of this requirement.
+Service as a lead Engagement Partner, audit review Partner (if any) or Engagement quality control reviewer in respect of an Audit Engagement is cumulative for the purposes of this requirement.

 The pre-defined period of five years within a seven year period applies to an audit of the Financial Statements for a financial year or an audit or review of the Financial Statements for a half-year in a financial year, if the financial year begins on or after 1 July 2006.